carlomaximo/GoFish/README.md

 # GoFish
 Java implementation of the card game, Go Fish.
+This project was created as a part of the requirements for SYST17796.